Old tripod with updated hardware

 My ER32 lathe chuck showed up, which is great for removing the stock for operations in other machines without loosing concentricity when you bring it back to the lathe.
 I was able to do each operation for all three parts at one time without having to do a bunch of repetitious setups.
 I turned shoulder first, then the 15° taper, cut the parts to length, took the parts to the mill to cut a bolt head pattern in a hex collet block, back to the lathe to bore the socket on the other end and tap them for the mounting bolt.

 I cut the shoulder on the taper to reduce weight a bit and still leave enough diameter to cut a 1/4-20 internal thread for a dual-thread stainless steel bolt.
 The machine-thread side taps into the socket, and the wood thread taps into the tripod leg.
 The bolt head pattern is to easily install and remove the spikes for maintenance without resorting to a pipe wrench.
-I’ll thread lock the machine threads into the spike, then screw the whole thing into the tripod leg with a box wrench (I first coat the wood leg tenon with some silicone to keep moisture out, but used O-rings this time around).
+I’ll thread lock the machine threads into the spike, then screw the whole thing into the tripod leg with a box wrench (on the first version I coated the wood leg tenons with some silicone to keep moisture out, but used O-rings this time around).

 The carbide insert tooling left an ok finish on the lathe, it was difficult to push to the insert hard enough to leave a better finish.
 Carbide seems to like a really aggressive cut, which can be a problem with such a tiny lathe.
 It’s powerful enough, but with the proximity of the tiny feed screws to the bed ways and the other feed screws it’s kind of a knuckle buster.
 I need smaller hands.
 No issue on the mill, it has much larger handwheels and plenty of room.
 I recently got some new end mills from Lakeshore Carbide and really like them, even the 3 flute 3/8″ mill that I got for aluminum cut through the stainless steel like it was Delrin.
 Using a quality end mill is quite the experience.
 (Another recent revelation- the Irwin/Hanson taps available at hardware stores are flat crappy and best used for coring apples.
 High speed steel taps available from places like McMaster Carr or Fastenal are actually cheaper and vastly superior as well.
 When I first used a decent tap, the hole threaded so easily that I thought I’d way over-sized the pilot hole.)